areebamoosa/Interior-Website-by-HTML-CSS/README.md

-# Interior-Website-by-HTML-CSS
+# Interior Design Website

-A modern interior website, built with only HTML and CSS.
+This is my first-ever project, a simple yet elegant interior design website showcasing modern interior, built using only HTML and CSS.
+The project was completed in **13 hours** and focuses on visual aesthetics rather than responsiveness.

+## Features
+- Clean and modern UI
+- Showcases various furniture pieces
+- Purely built with HTML & CSS (no frameworks or JavaScript)

+## Note
+This website is **not responsive** and is designed primarily for desktop viewing.

+## Author
+Areeba Moosa